devicehive/devicehive-docker/rdbms-image/README.md

 Docker Compose puts all containers together and provides a way to tweak configuration for your environment.

 ## Before you start
-DeviceHive can be started without any configuration, docker-compose.yml file has all neccesary parameters set to safe defaults.
-But there is one parameter that can be changed security-wise - JWT secret.
+DeviceHive can be started without any additional configuration, 'docker-compose.yml' file contains all neccesary parameters set to safe defaults.
+Though there is one parameter that could and should be changed due to security reasons - JWT secret.
-DeviceHive uses JWT tokens for authentication of users and devices.
-For security reasons secret value that is used for signing JWT tokens is generated at first start of DeviceHive and stored in the database.
-You can set it by yourself exporting the JWT_SECRET environment variable or by adding `JWT_SECRET=<your value>` line in the `.env` file in this directory.
+DeviceHive ecosystem uses JWT tokens for authentication.
+JWT secret is used for signing JWT tokens and is generated at startup of DeviceHive and stored in the database.
+You can change it by exporting the JWT_SECRET environment variable or by adding `JWT_SECRET=<your value>` line in the `.env` file inside current directory.

 ## Run
-In order to run DeviceHive stack in Docker containers, define environment variables as per your requirements and run:
+In order to run DeviceHive stack on top of Docker containers, define environment variables as per your requirements and run:
 ```
 sudo docker-compose up -d
 ```
-You can now access your DeviceHive instance via endpoints decribed in next section.
+You can now access your DeviceHive microservices via endpoints decribed in the next section.

 ### Service endpoints
 Table below lists endpoints where you can find various DeviceHive services.
-Replace `localhost` with actual hostname of the machine where DeviceHive is running.
+Replace `localhost` with actual hostname of the docker daemon and start observing DeviceHive capabilities.

 | Service              | URL                             |
 |----------------------|---------------------------------|